Deep Learning in Astrophysics: METHODOLOGICAL FOUNDATIONS

-\subsubsection{Rotation Invariance}
+\subsubsection{Rotation invariance}

 Many astronomical observations lack preferred orientations.
 Galaxies orient randomly on the sky, and the cosmic microwave background shows no special directions.
-Yet standard CNNs fail under rotation---rotating a galaxy image produces unpredictably transformed features rather than correspondingly rotated ones.
+Yet standard CNNs fail under rotation; rotating a galaxy image produces unpredictably transformed features rather than correspondingly rotated ones.
 CNNs must learn each rotated version of objects separately, wasting parameters and training data.

 Rotation-equivariant convolutions address this by extending the equivariance principle beyond translations.
 Instead of convolving only over spatial positions $(x,y)$, they convolve over positions and orientations $(x,y,\theta)$.
-Each layer maintains rotation equivariance---rotating the input galaxy rotates all feature maps correspondingly.
+Each layer maintains rotation equivariance: Rotating the input galaxy rotates all feature maps correspondingly.
 The network learns one set of filters that automatically work at all orientations, preserving angular structure through multiple layers.
 Only the final aggregation over orientations yields rotation-invariant classifications.

 For galaxy morphology classification, rotation-equivariant networks \citep{Weiler2019} have shown improved robustness to corrupted pixels, reduced rotational uncertainty, and more meaningful latent representations.
 By encoding the correct inductive bias, these networks achieve better data efficiency---learning from fewer examples---while generalizing more reliably and remaining less susceptible to artifacts or noise \citep{Scaife2021,Pandya2023}.
 These symmetry principles extend beyond individual objects.
-Encoding these symmetries has shown to enable more efficient learning for large-scale structure \citep{Dai2022}.
+Encoding these symmetries enables more efficient learning for large-scale structures \citep{Dai2022}.

-\begin{marginnote}[] \entry{Latent Representation}{Lower-dimensional representation capturing essential features of high-dimensional data.
-Similar objects cluster together, enabling interpolation and relationship discovery.} \end{marginnote}
+\begin{marginnote}[] \entry{Latent representation}{lower-dimensional representation capturing essential features of high-dimensional data; similar objects cluster together, enabling interpolation and relationship discovery} \end{marginnote}

-\subsubsection{Scale Invariance}
+\subsubsection{Scale invariance}

 Power laws in astronomy signal scale invariance.
 A distribution $P(x) \propto x^{-\alpha}$ maintains its functional form under rescaling: $P(\lambda x) = \lambda^{-\alpha} P(x)$.
 This means the same physics governs phenomena across different scales.
 This property appears throughout astrophysics: Kolmogorov turbulence produces velocity-size-mass relations in molecular clouds \citep{Larson1981}, and the halo mass function follows power laws in intermediate-mass regimes \citep{Press1974}.